seanfisk/mastering-eos/_sources/intro.txt

 .. _LDAP: http://en.wikipedia.org/wiki/LDAP

-If you are registered for one or more eligible CIS courses [#eligible_cis_courses], you qualify for an EOS account.
+If you are registered for one or more eligible CIS courses [#eligible-cis-courses], you qualify for an EOS account.
 On the Friday before the semester starts, an account will be automatically created for you and a temporary password sent to your GVSU email address.
 To activate your account, you need to log in to the system once, either at a physical machine or :ref:`remotely using SSH <remote-access>`, and follow these steps:

 * Enter your username.
 * Enter the temporary password you have been given.